About the Whistleblower Program

 How Is Whistleblower Identity Protected?

-The Office of the Whistleblower will only share your information and identity inside the BCSC on a need-to-know basis.
+The Office of the Whistleblower will only share your information and identity inside the BCSC on a need to know basis.
+We will not share your information or identity outside the BCSC unless required to do so or you consent.

 - To respondents when we issue a Notice of Hearing under section 161